 - Standard Support: This support level is based on a product's General Availability release date, and it has a time limit of five years from that date.

-In addition to ensuring the latest technology and security for customers, this new support structure provides customers with a predictable date for when a product release moves to Limited Support.
+In addition to ensuring the latest technology and security for customers, this support structure provides customers with a predictable date for when a product release moves to Limited Support.
 This information enables customers to plan their software upgrades accordingly.

-For all releases, regardless of age, we provide technical support running on these supported operating systems in accordance with information in the tables in the sections that follow below.
+SAS provides technical support running on these supported operating systems in accordance with information in the tables in the sections that follow below.

-Activity by Technical Support Staff
+Activity by the Technical Support Team

 |Support for Executable Modules and Hot Fixes|